-Not only did the City of Greenwood grow its existing industry base, but it also managed to recruit new business.
-As you can see, several positive things are happening in Greenwood with hardly any impact to the City's bottom line.
-City officials would like to reassure it constituents that City Hall is working hard to make sure Greenwood gets the most out of its dollar and that Greenwood is going to continually strive to maintain its status as a destination of choice in the Mississippi Delta.
+Not only did the City of Greenwood grow its existing industry base, but it also managed to recruit new business without a significant impact to the City's bottom line.
+City officials would like to reassure its constituents that City Hall is working hard to make sure Greenwood gets the most out of its dollar and that Greenwood is going to continually strive to maintain its status as a destination of choice in the Mississippi Delta.